 For those with a playful appetite, dining in Glenwood Springs is also an experience that can begin long before you take a seat at your favorite restaurant.
 Even if you’re a vegetarian, we guarantee you’ll want to help yourself to a serving of these tantalizing wings.
 Giant butterfly wing murals are popping up on walls all over downtown Glenwood.
 So far, there are four sets with more to come.
 Think of the new street art as an appetizer on your way to dinner.
 Snap a few photos and let the good times and happy memories take flight.

 For delicious meals served in cool settings, make plans to visit Glenwood Springs this winter!

 Find out more about Glenwood Springs:

 PLEASE NOTE: Face coverings are required in downtown, within businesses and at restaurants before seated by the state of Colorado and town ordinance.
-Keep in mind that restaurants have lower capacities to allow for social distancing and group sizes may be limited to 6 or 8 people per table.
+Keep in mind that restaurants have lower capacities to allow for social distancing and group sizes may be limited to 6 people per table.
 Overall, your experience in Glenwood Springs will be more enjoyable if you travel as a small group, allowing you to share e.g. the Glenwood Gondola, Tables etc.